 - Unlike its predecessor, it has a function row with an escape key.

-- Only compatible with the iPad Pro (M4).
+Only compatible with the iPad Pro (M4 and M5).

-The Apple Magic Keyboard for iPad Pro (M4) scores poorly for Mobile and Tablet devices because our scoring scheme is designed to evaluate wireless keyboards compatible with various devices.
-This keyboard is exclusively compatible with the iPad Pro (M4) and connects with a Smart Connector, relying on the iPad for power.
+The Apple Magic Keyboard for iPad Pro (M4 and M5) scores poorly for Mobile and Tablet devices because our scoring scheme is designed to evaluate wireless keyboards compatible with a range of devices.
+This keyboard is compatible only with the iPad Pro (M4 and M5) and connects via the Smart Connector, relying on the iPad for power.
 That said, it has outstanding build quality with high-quality materials, including a palm rest and hinge made of aluminum and a trackpad made of glass that provides haptic feedback and supports expected gesture commands.
 It provides good overall typing quality with satisfying tactile feedback and fairly good key spacing that doesn't feel too cramped.
 It also has white-only backlighting and shine-through keycaps, allowing you to read legends in darker conditions.

-The Apple Magic Keyboard for iPad Pro (M4) is middling for programming.
+The Apple Magic Keyboard for iPad Pro (M4 and M5) is middling for programming.
 It has outstanding build quality with high-quality materials and an integrated trackpad with haptic feedback and gesture support.
 It also has white backlighting with shine-through legends that allow you to clearly read legends in the dark.
 It provides good overall typing quality despite its compact design, which has a slightly more cramped key layout.
-Unfortunately, it's only compatible with the iPad Pro (M4) and doesn't support multi-device pairing.
+Unfortunately, it's only compatible with the iPad Pro (M4 and M5) and doesn't support multi-device pairing.
 It also doesn't support macro recording.

 - Outstanding build quality.